 7 Simple Ways to Celebrate Pentecost

-On Pentecost, the Holy Spirit came like a “strong driving wind” into the room where they were praying.
-Soon, tongues that looked like fire rested on their heads and gave them the gift of being able to speak out in different languages and still understand each other.
-The Holy Spirit also gave the Apostles the other gifts they would need to go out and spread the Gospel.
+According to Acts 1-2, the Apostles, Mary and other followers returned to Jerusalem after Jesus ascended into heaven.
+The group dedicated their time to praying to Jesus, and one day, the Holy Spirit came down like a "strong driving wind" into the room where they were praying.
+Soon after this, tongues that looked like fire rested on their heads, and gave them the gift to speak in different languages and understand each other.
+The Holy Spirit granted them the gifts they needed to go out and spread the Gospel.

-Jews and non-believers from many different nations who were nearby heard the commotion and, in gathering nearby, were astonished to hear the Apostles, who were Galileans, speaking their native tongue (“we hear them speaking in our own tongue the mighty deeds of God”).
-To clarify what was happening to onlookers (many thought they were drunk), Peter, the first Pope, preached the first homily.
+Jews and non-believers from many different nations who were nearby heard the commotion and were astonished to hear the Apostles (who were Galileans) speaking their native tongue (“We hear them speaking in our own tongue the mighty deeds of God”).
+To clarify - What was happening to onlookers (many thought they were drunk), Peter, the first Pope, preached the first homily.
 He connected the scriptures of the Old Testament, showing how the prophet Joel had prophesied these events and the coming of the Holy Spirit.
 He also told the people gathered that the Jesus they crucified is the Lord and Messiah, and that he was raised from the dead, which “pierced them to the heart.”
-They asked what they should do and Peter encouraged them to repent and be baptized.
+They asked what they should do, and Peter encouraged them to repent and be baptized.

-That day about 3,000 new Christians were baptized.
+On this day about 3,000 new Christians were baptized.
 It was the first time new followers of Christ were added after Jesus was no longer with them.
-But because the Holy Spirit was given to the Apostles along with gifts of the Spirit, they were able to fulfill the Great Commission of going out and preaching the Gospel.
+Since the Holy Spirit was given to the Apostles, along with gifts of the Spirit, they were able to fulfill the Great Commission of going out and preaching the Gospel.
 Because of this, Pentecost is considered the birthday of the Church!

 Read the full story: Acts 1-2

-Pentecoste means “50th” in Greek.
-Pentecost happened exactly 50 days after Easter.
-It marks the official end of the Easter season.
+Pentecost means "50th" in Greek.
+Pentecost occurred exactly 50 days after Easter, and it marks the end of the Easter season.

-Favorite simple recipes for vegan/GF vanilla cake, chocolate cake, or strawberry shortcake.
+A few of my favorite simple recipes for vegan/GF cakes: vanilla cake, chocolate cake, or strawberry shortcake.

 Sing “Happy Birthday” to the Church.